pardisderakhshandeh/pardisderakhshandeh.github.io/_pages/behbahani.md

     <p class="section-intro">
       Behbahani matters for two connected reasons.
 Empirically, it is an underdocumented Iranian language whose grammar has not been fully represented in the descriptive or digital record.
-Theoretically, it provides evidence for how agreement, Voice, stem formation, and argument structure interact in a language without overt morphological case.
+Theoretically, it offers a case where the mechanisms behind complex alignment can be studied directly, without the interference of overt case morphology that complicates this question in many other languages.
     </p>

     <div class="language-note">